What is pipeline cracking?

 Elements of an operator’s existing risk assessment can often be adapted by adding the latest data.
 It is also possible to develop a completely new model.
 Generally, a consequence assessment is completed and combined with the results of the optimized susceptibility analysis to produce an overall analysis and report.

 The in-line inspection data is available.
 The data has been analyzed and assessed.
 Operators can make short-term decisions to ensure the performance, lifetime and safety of their asset.
-But the pipeline crack management framework goes one step further.
+But the Pipeline Integrity Framework for Cracking goes one step further.
 It includes the management “step,” which takes a more proactive, forward-looking approach.
 This element brings the framework full circle and creates a result that is greater than the sum of all the parts.

 A basic prerequisite for the quick and reliable assessment of an asset’s integrity is the availability of consistent and fully aligned datasets.
 Additionally, more and more regulations now require that all pipeline records be traceable, verifiable and complete.